AtharvaRahane/AtharvaRahane.github.io/projects/project-1.md

 summary: Fluid Flow, Conduction, Convection, Radiation and Phase Change Processes.
 ---

-## RADIATION AND NATURAL CONVECTION
+## Radiation and Natural Convection
 In this project I Used surface to surface model in ANSYS Fluent to model a 3-D room with one heated wall and the room is subjected to radiative and convective heat transfer to the surrounding and computed the temperature patterns inside the room and wall heat flux

   <img class="ui image" src="../images/Capture1.PNG">